gvwilson/thirdbit/src/2024/07/01/psf-board-nomination.md

 ---
 title: "Python Software Foundation Board Nomination"
 date: 2024-07-01
-category: open-source community-events
+category: open-source career
 ---

 *Update: congratulations to Tania Allard, KwonHan Bae, and Cristián Maureira-Fredes on being elected to the PSF Board.*

 I have put myself forward as a candidate for election to the board of the [Python Software Foundation](https://www.python.org/psf-landing/).